fulstak/rhombus-wiki/content/learn/staking/partyman/index.md

 ## Use cases

-**Partyman is ideal for running your own staking node 24/7 on a [DSD](/learn/staking/dedicated-devices/).** These devices have a very low power consumption and still offer enough computing power and storage to run a Particl full node.
+**Partyman is ideal for running your own staking node 24/7 on a [DSD](/learn/staking/dedicated-devices/).** These devices have a very low power consumption and still offer enough computing power and storage to run a Rhombus full node.

 {{< hint info >}}
 See out comprehensive and unified **[Guide for setting up Cold staking](tutorial:staking:cold-staking)** and detailed **[Guide for setting up your own node with Partyman](tutorial:staking:on-dedicated-device)**!